 Now that you know you should be adding buckwheat to your diet, you can start your day early or late with this great breakfast recipe.

-Here’s how to make your own Gluten-free Vegan Overnight Buckwheat Porridge.
+Here’s how to make your own Gluten-free Vegan Buckwheat Overnight Porridge in your slow cooker.

 Buckwheat Overnight Porridge (Gluten-Free & Dairy-Free)